abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 When using Church encoding, instead of providing constructors for types, which we later eliminate with the $fold$, we produce a function, which, given the same arguments as the "folding" functions, produces the same results.

+**Task 7:** Write a Church-encoded version of the natural numbers type

 Polymorphic lambda calculus -- Formal definition
 ===